kirolossedra/Neural-Networks-and-Deep-Learning-Coursera/Week1/QUIZ1/README.md

 - [ ] Neural Networks are a brand new field.
 - [x] We have access to a lot more data.
 - [x] Deep learning has resulted in significant improvements in important applications such as online advertising, speech recognition, and image recognition.
+##### Recall this diagram of iterating over different ML ideas.
+Which of the statements below are true?
+(Check all that apply.)
+- [x] Being able to try out ideas quickly allows deep learning engineers to iterate more quickly.
+- [x] Faster computation can help speed up how long a team takes to iterate to a good idea.
+- [ ] It is faster to train on a big dataset than a small dataset.
+- [x] Recent progress in deep learning algorithms has allowed us to train good models faster (even without changing the CPU/GPU hardware).